UWStout/gfx-2d-base-vsc/README.md

 git checkout <tagname>
 ```

-See the [github website](https://github.com/UWStout/gfx-2d-base/tags) for lists of accepted tagnames.
+See the [github website](https://github.com/UWStout/gfx-2d-base-vsc/tags) for lists of accepted tagnames.

+---

+As an alternative to cloning the repo, you can just grab the source code for a particular tag by visiting the [releases page](https://github.com/UWStout/gfx-2d-base-vsc/releases) on github.

+---

 ## 2. Install node.js and npm: